Samaritan Behavioral Health

 Samaritan Behavioral Health - Dayton, OH

 Samaritan Behavioral Health is a detox and addiction treatment facility located at 601 S Edwin C Moses Boulevard, Nw Building in the 45417 zip code of Dayton, OH.
 As a detox center, it offers opioid detox.
-The treatment program at Samaritan Behavioral Health includes regular outpatient treatment, outpatient methadone/suboxone treatment and general outpatient treatment.
-Samaritan Behavioral Health offers treatment to adult men, adult women and people with dual diagnosis treatment.
+The treatment program at Samaritan Behavioral Health includes outpatient detoxification, intensive outpatient treatment and outpatient methadone/suboxone treatment.
+Samaritan Behavioral Health offers treatment to judicial clients, pregnant/postpartum women and adult women.
 It accepts women and men into their treatment and detox program.

 Address: 601 S Edwin C Moses Boulevard, NW Building, Dayton, OH 45417